jindongli-Ai/LLM-Discrete-Tokenization-Survey/README.md

 </div>

 The official GitHub page for the survey paper "Discrete Tokenization for Multimodal LLMs: A Comprehensive Survey".
+This paper has been accepted for publication in IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).